4GeeksAcademy/javascript-arrays-exercises-tutorial/README.md

 2. [Paolo (plucodev)](https://github.com/plucodev), contribution: (bug reports) 🐛, contribution: (coder), (translation) 🌎

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Contributions of any kind are welcome!

+This and many other exercises are built by students as part of the 4Geeks Academy [Coding Bootcamp](https://4geeksacademy.com/us/coding-bootcamp) by [Alejandro Sánchez](https://twitter.com/alesanchezr) and many other contributors.
+Find out more about our [Full Stack Developer Course](https://4geeksacademy.com/us/coding-bootcamps/part-time-full-stack-developer), and  [Data Science Bootcamp](https://4geeksacademy.com/us/coding-bootcamps/datascience-machine-learning).